 Alert Your Lender

 If you’re financing, you’ll need to tell your lender about the theft.
 In the event that the police can’t find your car, you’ll still need to pay the rest of the loan.
-Luckily, gap insurance can pay for this if you have it.
+Luckily, gap coverage can pay for this if you have it.

 Be Ready for Whatever Happens